DataDog/documentation/content/en/continuous_integration/pipelines/awscodepipeline.md

 To set up the integration between [AWS CodePipeline][1] and Datadog CI Visibility, two AWS resources need to be created:
 1. [API Destination][2]: an HTTP endpoint pointing to Datadog's intake.
-2. [AWS EventBridge Rule][3]: a rule that forwards CodePipeline event to the API Destination.
+2. [AWS EventBridge Rule][3]: a rule that forwards CodePipeline events to the API Destination.

-The following guide separates the creation steps for clarity, but note that it's not required to create the resources in two different steps.
+The following guide separates the two creation steps for clarity, but note that it's not required to create the resources separately.
 They can also be created at the same time during the EventBridge Rule creation process.

-More information about monitoring pipeline events are present in the [official AWS guide][4].
+More information about monitoring pipeline events can be found in the [official AWS guide][4].

 ### Create the API Destination